 Now for something a little different: The Nemo Stargaze Reclining Camp Chair is equal parts recliner, hammock, and rocking chair.
 The chair’s mostly mesh body is suspended above its aluminum frame, allowing it to swing back and forth, recline, or stay upright—all equally as easily—depending on how you position your back and feet.
 And feature-wise, the Stargaze is no slouch with a padded (and adjustable) headrest, a thoughtfully designed carrying case, and a pocket at each side for stowing beverages or small electronics.
 Finally, overall build quality is top-notch—everything looks and feels noticeably robust, from the sturdy aluminum frame to the thick seat and burly tensioning straps for adjusting your position.

 Nemo updated the Stargaze recently, and notable changes include a wider seat (the prior version was a little narrow for some broad-shouldered campers), larger headrest, and streamlined pole design that makes setup a little easier.
 One thing that didn’t change is the steep $250 price tag.
-Simply put, it’s hard to justify spending this much on a camp chair when big-ticket items like a sleeping bag and tent could run you the same amount (or less).
+Simply put, it’s hard to justify spending this much on a camp chair when there are plenty of high-quality alternatives available for far less.
 In addition, despite the improvements to the pole design, the Stargaze still requires considerable time to set up compared to the quick, easily foldable models above.
 We also found that comfort dropped slightly with the update—it’s hard to sit upright without feeling pitched forward at an awkward angle.
-These complaints aside, it’s hard to deny the versatility and all-around fun factor of the design, earning it a respectable finish on our list this season.
+These complaints aside, it’s hard to deny the versatility and all-around fun factor of the design, earning it a respectable finish on our list this season...
+Read in-depth review

 See the Nemo Stargaze Reclining Camp Chair